AndrewParkes/BlockAllSteamInvites/README.md

 **Firefox:** You will obviously need the [Greasemonkey addon](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) to be able to install and use this script.
 If you are using Firefox 30+ you need to make sure you use Greasemonkey version 2.2+ or the script won't work.

-#Future additions:
+# Future additions:

 Being able to block only:

 Private accounts
 VAC or Trading banned accounts
-Long used account
+Long time used account

 Thanks Hope you like it :D